- The most important factor to getting what you want

 What does the seller want?

 The price, or close, of course, but there are always other factors.
-Below is a list of near-universal seller wants, but the best approach is to ask the listing agent about the seller’s priorities right at the start.
-For negotiating reasons, the list agent might not be entirely candid, but at least you might get some hints.
+Below is a list of near-universal seller wants, but the best approach is to ask the listing agent about the seller’s priorities even before starting to write an offer.
+For negotiating reasons, the list agent might not be entirely candid, but there will always be at least some hints.

 Contract Contingencies – Basic